Tech Tip #93: What Do I Need To Find The Right Parts For My PTO Clutch?

 Helpful tips when ordering your PTO

-So, far we’ve seen that ordering a PTO assembly is fairly easy.
-Especially for the smaller PTOs.
+So, far we’ve seen that ordering a PTO is fairly easy.
 You just call us up and either give us the number from the inspection plate or we walk you through a few easy questions.
-But the big 14″ and 18″ Twin Disc and Rockford PTOs can be tricky.
+But the big 14″ and 18″ NACD, Rockford, Twin Disc and WPT Power PTOs can be tricky.
 Especially, if you are ordering one without the number from the power takeoff inspection plate.
 Want an example?
-Ask our Dr Diesel to tell you about the Air Force Base in Nebraska that called us one Friday afternoon last January in the middle of a blizzard.
+We received a call from an Air Force Base in Nebraska one Friday afternoon in January in the middle of a blizzard.
 They had several B1s inbound from the Middle East, due to land the next afternoon.
 Their Oshkosh runway snowplow had a front mounted snow blower with a 18″ Twin Disc manually engaged power takeoff clutch.
 The Twin Disc PTO was jammed and the snow was piling up on their main runway.
 Naturally, the Twin Disc inspection plate was missing.

-A missing Twin Disc or Rockford PTO inspection plate can cause problems because these bigger PTOs use a variety of different facings linings including metallic, iron, and organic.
+A missing inspection plate can cause problems because these bigger PTOs use a variety of different facings linings including metallic, iron, and organic.
 Their main shafts and pilot bearings can also be different.
 Rockford and Twin Disc power take off clutches for Detroit Diesels are especially problematic because Detroit used different shafts and their flywheels take different pilot bearings.
 Especially in 14″ clutches.
-While most three plate, 14″ power takeoff assemblies use a 45 mm main shaft and run 100 mm pilot bearings, Detroits’ usually use a 35 mm main shaft and run either a 72 mm or an 80 mm pilot bearing.
+While most three plate, 14″ power takeoff assemblies use a 45 mm main shaft and run 100 mm pilot bearings, Detroit’s usually used a 35 mm main shaft and ran either a 72 mm or an 80 mm pilot bearing.
 In other words a Detroit Diesel engine won’t accept the standard 14″ Twin Disc or Rockford PTO.
 The chart below lays out what you should know when ordering a 14″ Twin Disc and Rockford power take off clutch.

 Standard 100 mm 45 mm